Neil Blair (agent)

-Neil Blair is an English literary agent, television producer, and film producer.
+Neil Blair (born 21 September 1966) is an English literary agent, television producer, and film producer.

 Early life

 Neil Blair studied law at Exeter College, Oxford.

 Career

 In 1990, after graduating from college, Blair joined the litigation team at the global law firm Linklaters.
 He later joined Warner Bros.
 Entertainment, where he became Head of Business Affairs, Europe, worked on productions such as Band of Brothers and Eyes Wide Shut, and helped acquire the film rights for J.K.
 Rowling’s Harry Potter series.
 In 2001 he left to join the Christopher Little Literary Agency.

 In 2011, Blair left Christopher Little Literary Agency to found The Blair Partnership.
 J.K.
 Rowling joined his client list after 15 years with the Christopher Little Literary Agency.

-He is the Chairman of the Board and a Director of Pottermore and Chairman of the production companies Brontë Film and Television, founded to develop and produce projects commissioned from J.K.
+Blair is the Chairman of the Board and a Director of Pottermore and Chairman of the production companies Brontë Film and Television, founded to develop and produce projects commissioned from J.K.
 Rowling’s novels, and Snowed-In Productions, founded to work on non J.K.
 Rowling projects.